Texas Heartbeat Act: Background

 On March 11, 2021, the Texas Heartbeat Bill (Senate Bill 8 or SB 8 for short) was introduced by Senator Bryan Hughes.
 A companion bill (HB 1515) was filed by Representative Shelby Slawson a day later in the Texas House of Representatives.
 Unlike HB 1500, SB 8 and HB 1515 contained a novel enforcement mechanism designed to shield the law from pre-enforcement judicial review.
 Each of the bills explicitly forbade state officials to enforce the law in any way, and instead authorized private individuals to sue those who perform or assist abortions after cardiac activity had been detected for $10,000 per abortion, plus costs and attorneys' fees.
 In structuring the law this way, the authors sought to shield it from judicial review in federal court, because lawsuits challenging the constitutionality of a state statute must be brought against state officials charged with enforcing the disputed law, rather than against the state itself.
 And without a state official who enforces the law, there is no one for abortion providers to sue pre-enforcement; they must instead wait to be sued in state court by a private individual and assert their constitutional claims as a defense to liability in those private civil-enforcement proceedings.
-This enforcement mechanism is very similar to private attorney general laws.
-Hughes revealed that he had modeled SB8 after private attorney general laws like the Texas Medicaid Fraud Prevention Act which also offered bounties for successful lawsuits.

 The private civil-enforcement feature of the law was engineered by former Stanford law professor Jonathan F. Mitchell.
 The idea was based on his 2018 Virginia Law Review article, "The Writ-of-Erasure Fallacy", which noted that laws enforced solely by private citizens are nearly impossible to challenge in pre-enforcement lawsuits.
 He later brought this idea to the attention of Mark Lee Dickson, an East Texas anti-abortion pastor, in 2019.
 Dickson was able to persuade the city council of Waskom, Texas, to enact an ordinance that outlawed abortion within city limits through the private civil-enforcement mechanism proposed by Mitchell, although it was mostly a symbolic move as the town had no abortion providers.
 Dickson then championed for similar laws to be passed in other towns and cities in Texas over the following years, including Lubbock, where a Planned Parenthood facility halted abortion procedures following passage of the local law.
 Mitchell helped Hughes draft the bill for the state based on the municipal ordinances he had written as a means of avoiding pre-enforcement judicial scrutiny, primarily by taking state officials out of enforcing the abortion ban and leaving enforcement entirely in the hands of private individuals.

 The bill was a legislative priority of Republican lawmakers for the 2021 regular session, denoted 87(R).
 The Senate version was approved by both houses of the bicameral Texas legislature after the Senate concurred with House amendments.
 Texas governor Greg Abbott signed the bill on May 19, 2021, and it took effect on September 1, 2021.